-I’m a writer and editor skilled at planning and shaping messages to create focused, persuasive news and feature articles and other communications tools, with a strong background in medical and science writing.
+By profession, I’m a writer and editor, skilled at planning and shaping messages to create focused, persuasive news and feature articles, with a strong background in medical and science writing.

-As a writer, I’m adept at interpreting complex information and expressing it in clear and readable terms, whether for magazines and newsletters, book chapters, brochures or web content.
-My goal is to produce materials that speak to readers with an emphasis on information and education.
+As a writer, I’m adept at interpreting complex information and expressing it in clear and readable terms, whether for magazines and newsletters, brochures or web content.
+My goal is to produce materials that speak to general readers with an emphasis on information and education.

-Anybody can write something that will be read by people interested in the subject.
-My skill is to write things that draw people who aren’t interested to open them up and read them.
+I like to think that anybody can write something that will be read by people interested in the subject.
+My skill is to write things that people who aren’t interested will open up and read.

-As a newspaper reporter, public relations officer and marketing director, I’ve covered murder trials and local government, developed television news projects and handled institutional mergers, “de-mergers” and branding and identity programs, directed marketing and advertising campaigns and written and published award-winning magazines and healthletters.
-For more than 20 years, I served as Director of Public Affairs at Lahey Clinic, one of Boston’s premiere medical institutions.
+My background is broad and deep.
+As a newspaper reporter, public relations officer and marketing director, I’ve covered murder trials and local government, developed television news projects and handled institutional mergers, “de-mergers” and branding and identity programs.
+I’ve directed marketing and advertising campaigns and written and published award-winning magazines and healthletters.
+For more than 20 years, I served as Director of Public Affairs at Lahey Clinic, one of Boston’s premiere teaching hospitals.

 Since 2001, I’ve freelanced for clients and worked on my own writing projects, including Stow Things, a book about the history of my hometown, Stow, Mass., and, after moving to Houston for family reasons, a Field Guide to Vegetable Garden Pests for the Fort Bend County Master Gardeners.
 And, of course, Poseidon’s Web.